MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-how-publish-and-install-an-extension-v2.md

     Publish-NAVApp -ServerInstance YourDynamicsNAVServer -Path "C:\Users\vmadmin\Desktop\ExtensionName.app"
     ```

-    Publish does more than just update internal tables.
-It also compiles the components of the extension behind-the-scenes and builds the necessary metadata objects that are used at runtime.

-3. Use the [Sync-NavApp cmdlet]((https://go.microsoft.com/fwlink/?linkid=846311) to synchronize the schema of a tenant database to a V2 extension.
-Synchronization adds the tables from the extension to the tenant.
+3. To synchronize the schema of a tenant database to the extension, run the [Sync-NavApp cmdlet]((https://go.microsoft.com/fwlink/?linkid=846311).

     The following example synchronizes the extension MyExtension: